privacyidea/privacyidea/doc/policies/admin.rst

 .. note:: That commas are not allowed in policy actions value, so the setting has to be define by separating colons (":") and spaces.

-Each key is enclosed in colons and followed by a list of values separated by spaces.
+Each key is enclosed in colons and followed by a list of values separated by whitespaces, thus values are not allowed to contain whitespaces.

 Example: